 Keith Martin Rasmussen

-Keith Rasmussen, organist and choir director, has taught at the college level and has had over three decades of experience in church music.
-He has had extensive experience and success in planning and overseeing major musical events.
+Keith Rasmussen, organist and choir director, taught at the college level and had over three decades of experience in church music.
+He had extensive experience and success in planning and overseeing major musical events.

-Keith was born in Janesville, Wisconsin, one of three sons born to Sherrill and Alice Herwick Rasmussen.
+Keith was born in Janesville, Wisconsin, on October 15, 1953, one of three sons born to Sherrill and Alice Herwick Rasmussen.
 He grew up in a setting where music was an important activity in both the immediate and extended family.
 His father was a lyric tenor and trombonist, an aunt was a professional organist, and an uncle was also a tenor.

 Although he started piano lessons at an early age, his real interest was in the trombone.
 Jay Main, his trombone teacher, helped him become keenly aware of the importance of accurate pitch and intonation.
 All of his academy teachers - Louise Larmon, Lloyd Fischer, and Gwendolyn Husted - were inspirational and by his junior year at Wisconsin Academy, he was enjoying the time spent in practice, particularly on the organ, and considering the possibility of majoring in music.